EBIO6100Spring2020/Data-sandbox/carabids_00_project.md

 | carabids | [carabids.org](https://www.carabids.org/portal/en-us/explore) | Europe, Africa, Asia |  |
 |  |  |  |  |

+##### Data questions
+* How to choose which species to model?
+[Dittrich et al. 2020](https://www.mdpi.com/2072-4292/12/1/80/htm) chose species to reduce interannual variability by selecting ones that are (1) not directly depending on ephemeral resources and (2) nonspecific predators, feeding on various soil arthropods.
+* Model occupancy or abundance?
+Maybe occupancy since we don't have abundant records
+* Canopy structural variability seems like an important predictor (Davies & Asner 2014) - how to quantify this?
+* Incorporate structural variables at trap-, plot-, and site-scales.
+Muller et al 2014 found higher arthropod diversity with increased canopy structural variability and density *at the tree scale*, but lower diversity *at the stand scale*

 ##### Literature
 * Plant diversity sampling design at NEON, [Barnett et al. 2019](https://esajournals.onlinelibrary.wiley.com/doi/epdf/10.1002/ecs2.2603)
 * NEON design for ground beetle sampling [Hoekman et al. 2017](https://esajournals.onlinelibrary.wiley.com/doi/full/10.1002/ecs2.1744)